PhiLong-Project-Portfolio/Portfolio-Optimization-in-the-Vietnam-Stock-Market/README.md

 # Application of Portfolio Optimization in the Vietnam Stock Market
+#### *Update - 08/07/2024*
+*The project is extended to include a "Portfolio Stock Tracker Dashboard" using Microsoft Excel.
+This dashboard is designed to simplify the monitoring process, providing clear and actionable insights into the stock portfolio's performance.*

 ### Introduction
 Creating an optimal investment portfolio that balances maximizing returns and minimizing risk is a key objective for any investor.
 One of the most influential approaches to this is Mean-Variance Optimization (MVO), introduced by Harry Markowitz.
 This method introduce the concept of diversification and provide a mathematical framework for managing investments.